 Apply Vulnerability Protection profiles to allow rules to protect against malware exploits and vulnerabilities without risking application availability.

-The decision to block or alert on traffic when you first apply Vulnerability Protection profiles to traffic depends on your current security posture and your business requirements regarding security vs. availability.
-Use the following guidance to help determine whether to start with block or alert actions as you begin the transition to best practice Vulnerability Protection profiles.
+The decision to block or alert when you first apply Vulnerability Protection profiles to traffic depends on your current security posture and your business requirements regarding security vs. availability.
+The following guidance helps determine whether to start with block or alert actions as you begin the transition to best practice Vulnerability Protection profiles.

-- False positive rates for critical and high severity signatures are typically low and usually indicate an attack against a vulnerability that doesn’t exist on your network.
-For applications that aren’t critical to your business, such as internet access, block critical and high severity signatures from the start.
+- Critical and high severity signatures—False positive rates for critical and high severity signatures are typically low and usually indicate an attack against a vulnerability that doesn’t exist on your network.
+For applications that aren’t critical to your business, such as internet access, block (reset-both) critical and high severity signatures from the start.

-- Medium severity signatures may generate false positives and require initial monitoring.
-Start by alerting on medium severity signatures and monitor the Threat logs () to see if you can block applications for which you receive alerts or if you need to allow them.MonitorLogsThreat
+- Medium severity signatures—These might generate false positives and require initial monitoring.
+Start by alerting on medium severity signatures and monitor the Threat logs () to see if you should block applications for which you receive alerts or if you need to allow them.MonitorLogsThreat

 Recommended For You